-Bake a vanilla or chocolate cake in a standard 8″ round cake pan.
+Bake the cake in a standard 8″ round cake pan.
 Lightly frost the cakes before adding the fondant.

-Place the fondant on top and then smooth it out to remove any bumps, it doesn’t have to be perfect!
+Place the fondant on top and then smooth it out using the fondant smoother.
+This will remove any bumps, it doesn’t have to be perfect!

 Place a rack on a rimmed cookie sheet and place the cake on top.
 This way the frosting will fall beneath.

 Make the frosting (recipe below) and add drops of desired food coloring.
 We used food coloring gel for this recipe.

 Don’t stir it, it will marble as you pour.
 Since we love blue so much, we did different shades of it to create our marble effect.
 You can use any color to make this cake!

 Pour the icing over the top of the cake and watch it drip down the sides.
 It’s awesome to see the colors blend together and make such stunning patterns!

 In about 30 minutes, your marble drip cake will harden and keep its shape!

 A Fun Decorated Cake